 Water and Cymatics

 In the practice of sound healing, the idea is that sound frequencies can help “re-align” or “re-pattern” the energy and vibrations within our bodies, similar to how water forms beautiful patterns in response to sound.
-This is especially significant when working with chakras, the energy centers within the body that correspond to different physical, emotional, and spiritual states.

-The Potential Impact of Sound Healing
+The Potential Impacts of Sound Healing

 Sound healing offers a wide range of potential benefits.
 Research continues to explore its impact on everything from reducing stress and anxiety to improving immune function and pain management.
 Below are some of the areas where sound healing has shown promise: